themayurkumbhar/themayurkumbhar.github.io/posts/getting-started.md

 #### 4. [\_posts](./) -

-  This **folder** contains all your blog posts which are seprated with each new MarkDown file.
-Once the blog post file is created you need to include that in you [posts.md](../_includes/posts.md) file to publish on your website.
+  This **folder** contains all your blog posts which are separated with each new MarkDown file.
+Once the blog post file is created you need to include that in your [posts.md](../_includes/posts.md) file to publish on your website.

-* Always create new file for each blog, include them only when ready to publish.
+* Always create a new file for each blog, include them only when ready to publish.
-* you can also include diagrams/images/videos/code blocks in your blog.
+* You can also include diagrams/images/videos/code blocks in your blog.
-* example for including blog file in [posts.md](../_includes/posts.md):
+* Example for including blog file in [posts.md](../_includes/posts.md):

   ```markdown
   ### [1. website title](../path/to/posts_file.html)
   ```

-### Setting up changes in github
+### Setting up changes in github ⚙️

-  Once you are ready with your portfolio files, make sure then are commited and pushed to your github repository named `<your_github_username>.github.io`.
+  Once you are ready with your portfolio files, make sure then are committed and pushed to your github repository named `<your_github_username>.github.io`.

-  Let's Now setup your special repository to act as website using github.
+  Let's now set up your special repository to act as a website using github.

-  1. Goto `Settings` on your repository
+  1. Go to `Settings` on your repository
   2. Select `Pages` section, which will show you `Github Pages`
-  3. Now select dropdown `Source` and choose `master` branch to configure & hit `save`.
+  3. Now select drop-down `Source` and choose `master` branch to configure & hit `save`.
-  4. Wait for minute or two, you will get the link to your website
+  4. Wait for a minute or two, you will get the link to your website
-  5. Boom! your website is ready!!!
+  5. Boom!
+Your website is ready!!! 🚀

-> Bonus Fact: You can include HTML/CSS tags in your MarkDown file to have more control over customizations! 😎
+> 💡 Bonus Fact: You can include HTML/CSS tags in your MarkDown file to have more control over customizations! 😎

 ---